 TIPS Bartending Certification

-Become a certified bartender so you can legally serve alcohol anywhere in the United States.
+Get a bartender certification so you can legally serve alcohol anywhere in the United States.
 We’ve partnered up with TIPS Bartending Certification so you can take the course online, at your own pace, and from the comfort of your home!

 What is TIPS Bartending Certification?